Feyenoord: Location

 Feyenoord are located in the Feijenoord district of southern Rotterdam and is named after the district in which the club was founded.
 More frequent appearances in international tournaments led the club to change its name in 1974, because foreign fans unfamiliar with the Dutch language did not know how to pronounce ij.
 Beside Feyenoord, there are two other professional football clubs in Rotterdam: Sparta and Excelsior.
-Feyenoord, Sparta (promoted after the 2018–19 season and Excelsior (promoted after the 2021–22 season) are currently playing in the Eredivisie.
+Feyenoord and Sparta (promoted after the 2018–19 season) and Excelsior (promoted after the 2024–25 season) are all playing in the 2025–26 Eredivisie season.